ShiftyKitty/MS4-Abhaile/README.md

 - As an admin user, I want to be able to add exercises to the site
 - As an admin user, I want to be able to edit exercises on the site
 - As an admin user, I want to be able to see preview images of exercises I am adding before submitting on edit/add exercises forms
+- As an admin user, I want to be able to restrict access to certain parts of site to incentivise new sign ups

 <br>